 However, there is something you need to be aware of when riding electric mountain bikes.
 The terrain that is now accessible to you, may get you in to trouble.
 I was talking to a mountain bike guide recently.
 He said that rider’s of electric mountain bikes are heading to terrain that they cannot cope with.
 They make life easier for people without any previous experience of riding conventional mountain bikes on technical terrain.
 These riders get lured in to a false sense of security and end up on terrain they don’t have the experience or skills to ride safely.

-Are Electric Mountain Bikes Cheating?
+Don't Electric Mountain Bikes Ruin The Trails?

 Basics of Electric Mountain Bikes

-How much do Electric Mountain Bikes Cost?
+How Much Do Electric Mountain Bikes Cost?

 The entry level electric mountain bikes are hardtails, and are currently about £1,500.
 But for a full suspension electric mountain bike, prices start at around £3,000.
 Electric mountain bikes tend to be a bit more expensive than regular mountain bikes.
 This is due to the addition of a motor and battery.
 Also, the suspension components are beefed up to cope with the extra weight.